 Afterwards McGill admitted that his miss in the eighth frame could have been an important moment.

 “In hindsight I probably should have just screwed back on the brown.
 I didn’t need the blue, but I should have played the ball the way I normally would,” said the 2016 Indian Open Champion.
 “I had a chance to win the match, but my break-off cost me two frames.
 I just tried to take him into the war zone because I am not going to walk over the top of him.
 My best chance was to try and make it tight.”

 Thanks to Tai Chengzhe for the pictures.

 Some personal thoughts:

 I found the Eurosport match review with Ronnie particularly interesting because it gave a great insight into the psychology of the match and what’s going through the player’s mind as twists and turns happen.

 Here is how I lived through the match:

-Ronnie’s interview confirmed those perceptions, and reaffirmed his belief that you don’t win prolifically by being defensive, you need to take the initiatives, even when deep down you don’t feel really confident.
+Ronnie’s interview confirmed those perceptions and reaffirmed his belief that you don’t win prolifically by being defensive, you need to take the initiatives, even when deep down you don’t feel really confident.
 He’s right, not in any modern individual sport do you win regularly nowadays by defending all the time.
-If you do, you opponent will take the game out of your hands.
+If you do, your opponent will take the game out of your hands.